reid23/PowerSystemsExperiments.jl/docs/src/setup.md

 #### All combinations, with bus groups

-Here, we group busses one and two together so they always have the same injector.
+Here, we group buses one and two together so they always have the same injector.
 Note that they aren't electrically connected; they simply always have identical machines attached.

 ```@example 1
 #                                             bus group 1     bus group 2